jeweljohnsonj/obsidian_template/README.md

-# Obsidian template vault folder
+# Obsidian literature note taking template

 The repo contains a vault template for Obsidian.
 You can use this template to take literature notes and summaries.

-Clone or download this repository and open the folder in Obsidian to use the template
+>Clone or download this repository and open the folder in Obsidian to use the template

 ![](https://one-carat-blog.netlify.app/posts/obsidian_zotero/images/vault_folder.png)
 Template sample